noormuhammaddev/react-facts-app/README.md

-# React TypeScript App with useReducer and useContext for State Management
+# React Facts App - (TypeScript, useReducer and useContext)

 This is a simple React application that manages records with the following features: